You may be sitting on gold. Don’t let someone else have it.

 Buy Your Own Leased Car and … Make Money?
 Yes!

-“I am leasing a Kia Niro plug-in hybrid for one of my California clients, but we’re having to sell her leased electric Volkswagen Golf to a VW dealership,” LeeAnn said.
-Normally, the Kia dealer would take her VW trade in and do the paperwork for her, but that’s not the case now.
+In addition to getting a better deal, you can turn around and sell the car for thousands more.
+This is exactly what the dealership is trying to do.
+“Companies like Carvana have been offering insane amounts of money for gently used cars and have been stealing all the good leased cars,” Shattuck explained.
+“Carvana, Shift, Vroom, CarMax and more are actively recruiting off-lease and used cars to buff up their inventory.
+Wouldn’t they love to get your car at the buyout price when they would willingly pay thousands more for it?
+The reality is, you can buy out your leased car, turn around and sell it to them, and walk away with a nice bonus.
+Perhaps enough for a solid down payment on a new car.”
+“I am leasing a Kia Niro plug-in hybrid for one of my California clients, but we’re having to sell her leased electric Volkswagen Golf to a VW dealership,” Shattuck said.
+Normally, the Kia dealer would take her VW trade-in and do the paperwork for her.
+Unfortunately, that’s no longer the case.
 “We’re still making it work, but we have to do it in two separate transactions,” she said.
 Her client will make about $8,000 by selling her car to the VW dealer.
 “There are still a lot of tricks that you can use to make good money selling your leased car, but it’s definitely more difficult now than ever before.”
-It’s important to read your paperwork, know the value of your car in the current market and give yourself time to complete the transaction(s).
+It’s important to read your paperwork.
+Know the value of your car in the current market.
+Give yourself time to complete the transaction(s).

 Related: Ask The Car Chick: How Do I Get the Best Deal on A Cheap, Used Car Without Feeling Like I’m Compromising?

-On the other hand, if you are leasing a car right now, make sure your lease will cover the mileage you need, keep up with the maintenance and be prepared for the expense of turning it in.
-Because at new car valuations right now it’s probably NOT going to be a good deal to buy out the lease in 3 years.
+On the other hand, if you are leasing a car right now, make sure your lease will cover the mileage you need.
+Keep up with the maintenance, and be prepared for the expense of turning it in.
+With new car valuations right now, it’s probably NOT going to be a good deal to buy out the lease in 3 years.
 Or at least we would guess.
 But who can predict the future?